amanda-rice/student-workbook/src/reflections/wk9/day4.md

 Single Domain SSL Certificate: Only protect one domain and not its subdomains.

 ## What are some benefits of using SSL certificates?
 Your URL starts with HTTPS instead of HTTP and you may have a padlock icon.
 These let users know your site is secure.
-THey keep the data between teh server and the browser secure.
+THey keep the data between teh server and the browser secure./